GNA Grassroots Report Guidelines

 Technical Guidelines

-You may include up to three high-resolution images to strengthen the messaging of your field reports and grassroots stories, from which one Featured Image will be chosen by our team.
-The images should be original photos taken in the fields and from the grassroots that you feature.
-If you don’t have one, you can also use direct links to related images with Creative Commons licensing.
-You must include the sources, captions you want to use, and alt-text for all images that you use.
+- You may include up to three high-resolution images to strengthen the messaging of your field reports and grassroots stories, from which one Featured Image will be chosen by our team.
+The images should be original photos taken from the fields.
+You must also include the sources, captions, and alt-text for all images that you use.

 Editorial Decision